 However, a gray hat will engage in many link building techniques that aren’t justifiable as marketing separate from the search engines.
 For example, they’ll build links from obscure websites that are rarely visited and have little chance of growing.
 They’ll build links from directories that nobody uses.
 They’ll fill their sites and guest posts with content about a keyword, instead of content meant to be helpful for users.
 And so on.

 The Penguin and Panda updates have already robbed gray-hat tactics of much of their value, and we expect this trend to continue.
 While it will likely still be possible to rank using gray-hat tactics, you will struggle more frequently, lose past results, and play catch-up quite often.

-Focus on SEO tactics that have direct benefits which aren’t directly related to rankings and search traffic.
+SEO firms need to focus on tactics that have direct benefits which aren’t directly related to rankings and search traffic.
 Link building efforts should also be brand building efforts, and SEO campaigns should be designed so that they are profitable even in the absence of search engine benefit.

 2. Website Structure, UI, and UX Will Be Primary Ranking Factors

 We don’t expect these factors to overtake links as a ranking factor, but we do expect them to have an increasingly notable impact on your search traffic.